Under Construction

 This law, is at the heart of my thinking on both Existence and Consciousness.
 What it means is that if two objects are indiscernible, then they share the same facts.
 But also, it is important to recognise that facts pertain to whole objects; that facts are truths about objects; that facts may be of external or internal relationships, but that they are never simply one node.
 Even the fact of wholeness is a relationship to all other wholenesses, and thereby to the relationship of wholeness to nothingness.
 Facts are virtual, and the fact of indiscernibility is therefore also virtual, as are all relationships.
 This explanation goes beyond Leibniz, but makes sense of Leibniz' Law, because the law cannot apply to material objects, because these are always discernible by separation.
 Indiscernibility implies lack of separation, and that only applies to ideal objects, of which there can only be one instance of each individual ideal.
 NB. this has little to do with Plato's conception of the ideal preceding the real.
 Rather it is closer to Aristotle's, and Sartre's, conception of existence preceding essence, except that within Virtualism essence and existence are one and the same.

-Leibniz did say that the most important question was 'Why is there anything at all?', and gave us the principle of 'Sufficient Reason' - essentially showing that all things had to have a cause.
+Leibniz did say that the most important question was 'Why is there anything at all?', and gave us the principle of 'Sufficient Reason' - essentially showing that all things had to have a reason or ground.

 Contemporary with Leibniz, Sir Isaac Newton (b.1642 d.1726) developed similar mathematical techniques, and went on to revolutionise the world of science with his laws of motion, and discoveries about light.
 Although superseded by later scientists, for extreme cases, Newton's laws still hold for Rocket Science, and we might say he started the wave/particle debate when he claimed light was composed of corpuscles.